ar1st0crat/NWaves/README.md

 player.Volume = 0.4f;

 await player.PlayAsync("temp.wav");
+// or
 await player.PlayAsync("temp.wav", 16000, 32000);

-// the following functionality is implied by design
+// playing audio from buffers in memory is implied by design
 // but it's not implemented in MCIAudioPlayer
 // (seems that it's simply impossible to do...):